shahab-sarmashghi/Skmer/README.md

 If you want to add the processed query to the reference library and include it as a reference for future comparisons, use `-a` flag.
 To see the complete list of inputs and options, run `skmer query -h`.

 ### subsample
+Gets the path to a directory of FASTQ/FASTA files (one uncompressed *.fastq/.fq/.fa/.fna/.fasta* file per each sample) and performs subsampling procedure.
+Folder called
 Processes a query genome-skim or assembly, and outputs the sorted list of reference samples based on their distance to the query.
 Optionally, the query can be added to the reference library.
 To test its function, assuming that you have already run `reference` and compiled the reference `library`, in `data` directory run
 ```
 skmer subsample ref_dir library